OberlinExCo/OberlinExCo.github.io/index.md

 ## Course Applications Are Now Open!

-Applications to teach an ExCo during the Spring 2021 semester are open!
+Apply to teach an ExCo during the Spring 2021 semester!

 <a href="/apply/apply" class="primary-btn about-btn">Read More</a>